Krameria triandra, Peruvian rhatany, Rhatany-root, Ratanhia, Payta, Krameria

 Traditional uses and benefits of Rhatany

-• Rhatany is occasionally used as a mouthwash or gargle for mild mouth and throat irritation, swollen gums, cracked tongue, and canker sores.
+• Rhatany is occasionally used as a mouthwash or gargle for mouth and throat irritation, swollen gums, cracked tongue, and canker sores.

 • It is also applied to the skin for leg ulcers and for swelling and itchiness caused by cold and damp weather (chilblains).